mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/svelte_typescript/index.md

 ### Understanding TypeScript generics

-Generics allow us to create reusable code components that work with a variety of types instead of a single type.
+Generics allow you to create reusable code components that work with a variety of types instead of a single type.
 They can be applied to interfaces, classes, and functions.
-Generic types are passed as parameters using a special syntax: they are specified between angle brackets, and by convention are denoted with an upper-cased single char letter.
-Generic types allow us to capture the types provided by the user to be used later.
+Generic types are passed as parameters using a special syntax: they are specified within angle brackets and are conventionally denoted with a single uppercase letter.
+Generic types allow you to capture the types provided by the user, ensuring they're available for future processing.

 Let's see a quick example, a simple `Stack` class that lets us `push` and `pop` elements, like this: